 Company & Legislative Profile

 $KBR is a publicly traded company in the Infrastructure sector.
 This company operates across Infrastructure and is subject to various Congressional legislative and regulatory actions.
-HillSignal is tracking 3 active Congressional signals mentioning $KBR, including 1 bill and 2 federal contracts.
+HillSignal is tracking 5 active Congressional signals mentioning $KBR, including 2 bills and 3 federal contracts.
 The current legislative sentiment is predominantly bullish, suggesting potential tailwinds from government policy.

-$KBR is currently facing 3 active congressional signals and 2 federal contracts tracked by HillSignal.
-With 3 bullish, and 0 bearish signals, the average legislative impact score is 4.7/10.
-Key sectors affected include Infrastructure, Real Estate and Energy.
-Recent major catalysts include DAWN/HIGLEY JV II, LLC: $44.1M General Services Administration Contract and ENERGY TECHNOLOGY ALLIANCE LLC: $10.8M Department of Energy Contract.
+$KBR is currently facing 5 active congressional signals and 3 federal contracts tracked by HillSignal.
+With 4 bullish, 1 neutral, and 0 bearish signals, covering 6 sectors.
+Key sectors affected include Infrastructure, Defense and Real Estate.
+Recent major catalysts include TUTOR PERINI CORPORATION: $81.8M Department of Homeland Security Contract and DAWN/HIGLEY JV II, LLC: $44.1M General Services Administration Contract.
 Below is the complete tracker of government activity affecting $KBR’s market performance.

 Total Signals